Aarya5122/reactBootCamp/nimmis-kitchens/class3.md

 - JSX is not a valid JS / Pure JS (Ecma Script 6).
 JS engine cannot execte it.
 It will throw syntax error.
 - JSX is a compiled or transpiled by babel (JS compiler => It also polyfills the features, Maintained by Github, Node library)
 - JSX attributes are in camcel casing
+- We can write any JS expression with in curly braces.
 - Multiple line JSX is enclosed in paranthesis.
+- JSX makes react readable.

 # React validation of tags